 First of all, it’s completely leakproof.
 If you think you don’t need that, I used to think the same.
 I bought the Quencher and after about a month I replaced it with the IceFlow for that exact reason.
 Not having to worry about spills makes a bigger difference than you expect.

 Now, the ProTour is also leakproof, so why do I still prefer the IceFlow?
 It mostly comes down to the lid.
 The ProTour lid is good, but it feels a bit thinner and less solid.
 The IceFlow lid, on the other hand, feels sturdier and more durable.
-It also screws on and off more smoothly.

 The biggest advantage, though, is the handle.
 Instead of a large side handle, the IceFlow has a bucket-style handle attached to the lid.
 It’s comfortable, well-shaped, and easy to grip with all your fingers.
 That alone makes it much more practical to carry around.
 I’ve taken it on walks, quick trips outside, even short hikes, and it just works.